Chymyst/chymyst-core/README.md

 # Overview of join calculus

-If you are new to Join Calculus, begin with this [tutorial introduction to `JoinRun`](doc/join_calculus_joinrun_tutorial.md).
+If you are new to Join Calculus, begin with this [tutorial introduction](doc/join_calculus_joinrun_tutorial.md).
-(Do not read the [Wikipedia page on Join Calculus](https://en.wikipedia.org/wiki/Join-calculus) , it will only confuse you.)
+(I do not recommend reading the [Wikipedia page on Join Calculus](https://en.wikipedia.org/wiki/Join-calculus) since it is likely to only confuse you.)

 I gave a presentation on `JoinRun` at [Scala by the Bay 2016](https://scalaebythebay2016.sched.org/event/7iU2/concurrent-join-calculus-in-scala).
 See the [talk video](https://www.youtube.com/watch?v=jawyHGjUfBU) and these [talk slides revised for the current version of `JoinRun`](https://github.com/winitzki/talks/raw/master/join_calculus/join_calculus_2016_revised.pdf).